curl/curl/tests/FILEFORMAT.md

 - `%GOPHERSPORT` - Port number of the Gophers server
 - `%HOST6IP` - IPv6 address of the host running this test
 - `%HOSTIP` - IPv4 address of the host running this test
+- `%HTTP2PORT` - Port number of the HTTP/2 server
 - `%HTTP6PORT` - IPv6 port number of the HTTP server
 - `%HTTPPORT` - Port number of the HTTP server
-- `%HTTP2PORT` - Port number of the HTTP/2 server
 - `%HTTPSPORT` - Port number of the HTTPS server
 - `%HTTPSPROXYPORT` - Port number of the HTTPS-proxy
 - `%HTTPTLS6PORT` - IPv6 port number of the HTTP TLS server
 - `%HTTPTLSPORT` - Port number of the HTTP TLS server
 - `%HTTPUNIXPATH` - Path to the Unix socket of the HTTP server
-- `%SOCKSUNIXPATH` - Path to the Unix socket of the SOCKS server
 - `%IMAP6PORT` - IPv6 port number of the IMAP server
 - `%IMAPPORT` - Port number of the IMAP server
 - `%LOGDIR` - Log directory relative to %PWD
 - `%MQTTPORT` - Port number of the MQTT server
-- `%TELNETPORT` - Port number of the telnet server
 - `%NOLISTENPORT` - Port number where no service is listening
 - `%POP36PORT` - IPv6 port number of the POP3 server
 - `%POP3PORT` - Port number of the POP3 server